paymeinfra/hueytech_audit_logs/README.md

 ## Dual Storage: PostgreSQL and MongoDB

-For critical applications that require both the relational capabilities of PostgreSQL and the scaling advantages of MongoDB, Django Audit Logger supports writing logs to both databases simultaneously.
+For critical applications that require both the relational capabilities of PostgreSQL and the scaling advantages of MongoDB, Django Gunicorn Audit Logs supports writing logs to both databases simultaneously.

 ### Configuration